When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Experiment

 \subsection{Simplicity}

-As mentioned in Section~\ref{sec:weak}, simplicity is closely related to the practicality of unlearning schemes.
-A good unlearning scheme should be easy to deploy.
-However, the existing three unlearning schemes are difficult to deploy in current LLMs.
-For instance, in the case of gradient ascent, model providers must re-fine-tune the model whenever there is an unlearning request.
-Clearly, frequent fine-tuning is both costly and impractical in real-world applications.
-For in-context unlearning, model providers must store counterfactual texts in any prompt, which increases the risk of privacy leaks.
-Adversaries can apply prompt extraction attacks to steal sensitive information. $\mu$-unlearning relies on small-scale model offsets.
-Model providers must accurately calculate the logit shift and apply it to the unlearned LLM, which is not suitable for scenarios requiring frequent unlearning requests.
-In contrast, our scheme handles unlearning requests simply by maintaining the RAG knowledge base, making the deployment process extremely straightforward.

-Additionally, we compared the computational overhead of four different schemes.
-For each trial, we selected five concepts and unlearned them in the Llama-2-7b-chat-hf model.
-Then, we recorded the time overhead from submitting an unlearning request to completing the unlearning process.
-As shown in Table~\ref{tab:simple}, RAG-based unlearning has a low computational overhead, with 75.4$\times$ lower than gradient ascent-based schemes.
-This is because our scheme only requires modifying the RAG knowledge base without requiring additional operations.
-For gradient ascent and $\mu$-unlearning, the overhead is primarily due to the fine-tuning process.
-In particular, $\mu$-unlearning also requires calculating the offset.
-Though in-context unlearning has the lowest overhead, it works ineffectively in most cases.
-In summary, our scheme is capable of easily providing unlearning services in many commercial LLMs.
+As mentioned in Section~\ref{sec:weak}, simplicity is closely linked to the practicality of unlearning schemes.
+With the growing number of unlearning requests, lightweight unlearning schemes are more readily applicable to various LLMs.
+We compared the computational overhead of four different schemes.
+In each experiment, we selected five concepts and unlearned them in the Llama-2-7b-chat model, and then measured the runtime from the submission of an unlearning request to the completion of the process.
+As shown in Table~\ref{tab:simple}, RAG-based unlearning requires only 1 minute, which is 75.4$\times$ less than gradient ascent-based schemes.
+This low overhead arises because the scheme only involves constructing the knowledge base without additional steps.
+In contrast, both gradient ascent and $\mu$-unlearning incur higher costs due to fine-tuning, with $\mu$-unlearning additionally requiring offset calculation.
+While in-context unlearning has the lowest runtime, it is largely ineffective in most cases.

+The simplicity ensures that RAG-based unlearning can be readily extended to different LLM sizes and knowledge base scales.
+We then examined its computational cost under various settings.
+For LLM size, five concepts were fixed in each unlearning request, and runtime was measured on Llama-2-7b-chat, Llama-2-13b-chat and Llama-2-70b-chat.
+As shown in Table~\ref{tab:model_size}, the runtime remains stable across LLM sizes, as our scheme avoids fine-tuning and requires only limited queries for knowledge base construction.
+Additionally, Llama-2-7b-chat was evaluated with varying numbers of target concepts (5, 10, 15, 20, and 25), resulting in proportional growth of the knowledge base.
+As shown in Table~\ref{tab:knowledge_size}, the runtime increases linearly with knowledge base scale, consistent with the need to craft some items for each concept.
+Theoretically, given $N$ target concepts, the runtime is approximately $13.3N$ seconds, which is computationally acceptable.

+In summary, our scheme is capable of easily providing behavioral unlearning services in many commercial LLMs.
 In this sense, RAG-based unlearning functions like a plug-in.